airbytehq/airbyte/airbyte-integrations/bases/base-normalization/README.md

 ### Integration Tests Definitions for test_ephemeral.py:
 The test here focus on benchmarking the "ephemeral" materialization mode of dbt.
 Depending on the number of columns in a catalog, this may throw exceptions and fail.
+This test ensures that we support reasonable number of columns in destination tables.

+For example, known limitations that are now supported were:
-This test ensure that we automatically switch to a more scalable mode when generating dbt models to support big number of columns in tables.
+- Ephemeral materialization with some generated models break with more than 490 columns with "maximum recursion depth exceeded", we now automatically switch to a little more scalable mode when generating dbt models by using views materialization.
+- The tests are currently checking that at least a reasonably large number (1600) of columns can complete successfully.

+However, limits on the destination still exists and can break for higher number of columns...

 ### Integration Tests Definitions for test_normalization.py: